MicrosoftDocs/windows-itpro-docs/windows/application-management/add-apps-and-features.md

 ## Restore Windows features

 - If you use Group Policy or MDM to hide Windows Features or the entire Apps feature, you can set the policy to **Not configured**.
 Then, deploy your policy.
-When the device receives the policy, the features are shown.
+When the device receives the policy, the features are configurable.
 - Using Windows PowerShell, you can also enable specific features using the [Enable-WindowsOptionalFeature](/powershell/module/dism/enable-windowsoptionalfeature) command.